AbhiramKrishnaM/CLI-Assistant/README.md

 3. **User-friendly**: Simple command-line interface with streaming output
 4. **Extensible**: Easy to add new model implementations

-The tool uses a pluggable model architecture that makes it easy to add support for additional AI models in the future.
+The tool uses a pluggable model architecture that makes it easy to add support for additional Ollama models in the future.

 ## Installation